brainlife/docs/docs/tutorial/networkneuroscience.md

     * Leave mask empty
     * For infl, leave as 2
     * For microdat, select 'FA' from the drop-down menu
-    * Select true for compshare, compmicro, and comptprof by clicking the box next to each option
+    * Select true for compshape, compmicro, and comptprof by clicking the box next to each option
     * Leave nnondes as 100
     * Select the box for 'Archive all output datasets when finished'
         * For 'Dataset Tags,' type and enter 'structural matrix'